-One option is to send your employees a Christmas food hamper.
-As well as being a fun thing to receive in the post, an added benefit of this approach is that it keeps the meal simple, and doesn’t require a lot of kitchen space, skill or equipment from your employees—whilst still being tasty and festive.
-And you can still tuck into your treats all-together via a Zoom call!
+Who doesn’t like getting fun things in the post, especially at Christmas time?
+One great option for a festive feast à la 2021 is to send your team a Christmas hamper.
+Not only is it stuffed with delicious goodies, it also keeps the meal simple and doesn’t require a lot of kitchen space, skill or equipment from your team—whilst still being tasty.
+And you can tuck into your treats all together via a Zoom call!

-One company making this possible is City Pantry, who launched Pantry Packages back in March to enable companies to treat their teams while they work from home.
+One company making this possible is City Pantry, recently acquired by JustEat.
+They launched Pantry Packages back in March to enable companies to treat their teams while they work from home.
 They’ve partnered with over 50 food businesses so far to bring meal kits, food and drink hampers, sweet treats, and more straight to employees’ homes.
-They even have options available for nationwide delivery, and even some for international delivery!
+They even have options available for nationwide delivery!

-THE go-to name for easy-yet-delicious food deliveries (Deliveroo, of course!) are also doing their bit for the 2020 Christmas party.
-Their corporate arm, Deliveroo for Business, has unveiled an exclusive new Christmas range, complete with hampers, DIY kits and experiential events which employees can enjoy whilst they’re working from home.
+THE go-to name for easy-yet-delicious food deliveries (Deliveroo, of course!) are also doing their bit for remote teams this Christmas.
+Their corporate arm, Deliveroo for Business, offer hampers, DIY kits and experiential events which make for a great virtual Christmas party.

-With the most recent lockdown, Deliveroo for Business has experienced a massive 150% surge in home delivery orders this past month, and we’re sure that’ll only increase with their new festive offering.
-Made in partnership with customers’ favourite brands such as Majestic Wine, Dishoom, Paul, Pasta Evangelists, Pieminster and Zest Mixology, their Christmas range includes everything from cocktail making kits and cookery courses, to virtual master classes, hampers and live comedy and music.
-The new kits are perfect to get teams together, and thank your employees for their work this year!
+Made in partnership with customers’ favourite brands such as Majestic Wine, Dishoom, Paul, Pasta Evangelists, Pieminster and Zest Mixology, their range includes everything from cocktail making kits and cookery courses, to virtual masterclasses, hampers and live comedy and music.
+The new kits are perfect to get teams together and thank your employees for their work this year!

 The class is lead live by UCS’s chefs (1 chef to every 15 participants) and lasts for approximately 60 minutes—and by the end of it, you’ll all have a lovely meal ready to tuck into!